 Align your thoughts and actions to your purpose

-Then it’s a case of what you take from it.
-We’ve had good thinking exercises and like the structure.
-So you can apply that structure to what you do.
+The Northstar Framework provide good thinking exercises and structure.
 We ruthlessly prioritise and look at what we can measure.
-It takes work to narrow down.
+But it takes work to narrow down.
 And you’ve got to have the right people in the room.

 Clarity of Purpose Books and Resources

 Martin Cagan’s book: INSPIRED: How to Create Tech Products Customers Love